 What to Look For in an Embedded BI Solution

-Once you've decided to buy an embedded BI solution, you should carefully investigate its features.
+Once you’ve decided to buy an embedded BI solution, you should carefully investigate its features.
 Organizations may have unique requirements, but they often need many of the same BI capabilities.
+Assess embedded BI requirements first to ensure you select the right embedded BI software for your goals.

 For example, white-label self-service BI allows users to customize a third-party product to fit the look and feel of the solution it embeds into.
 Embedded BI should also include an application programming interface (API), which allows the business application to use custom hooks when embedding the BI capabilities.